Provost, Jeffrey H. Toney, Ph.D.

 Some new initiatives for this Fall include:

-The newly renovated Center for Academic Success (CAS) includes English, mathematics, and general education faculty teaching first-year students.
-They provide advising to more than 1,800 students in the Class of 2022.
+The recently renovated Center for Academic Success (CAS) includes English, mathematics, and general education faculty teaching first-year students.
+They provide advising to the Class of 2023.

 Each year, we introduce new career-oriented programs aligned with future job markets.
 Opportunities this Fall include:

-We have also introduced a range of exciting new options and minors, including:
+We have also introduced a range of exciting new minors, including:

 Finding your passion is not easy.
 After all, Kean offers more than 50 undergraduate majors and more than 60 graduate options.
 To support you on this journey, Kean offers Community and Volunteer Service in the Center for Leadership and Service, internship opportunities in the new Career Services, and research projects with expert mentors through the Office of Research and Sponsored Programs.

-At Research Days this Spring, close to 1,000 students presented their research and creative works.
+At Research Days this Spring, 1,076 students mentored by 155 faculty presented their research and creative works.
 For first-time, full-time freshman participating in Research Days, an astounding 92 percent graduated within five years.

 Each of these opportunities will not only help you graduate sooner but will allow you to explore the thing that brings you happiness.
 Once you discover it, you will succeed.